muldjord/skyscraper/ARTWORK.md

 Must be nested inside a layer node.
 Blurs the parent layer.

 #### 'softness' attribute (Not optional)
 Defines the radius of the blur.
-The higher value the softer it will appear.
+Higher means blurrier.

 ### 'mask' node (Optional)
 ```